 The computational complexity of the pruner depends primarily on the number of basic views and additional views in a graph, because each basic view is synthesized to each additional view.
 The maximum complexity occurs when there are about as much basic views as there are additional views.
-To reduce the computational complexity, the pruner separates the basic views into clusters having at most a configurable amount of basic views per cluster.
+To reduce the computational complexity, the pruner separates the basic views into clusters having at most a configurable number of basic views per cluster.
 Each cluster is pruned independently, thus reducing the number of basic views per additional view, at the expense of more active pixels in total.

 Additional views are assigned based on two conditions: a) balance the number of views per cluster, b) maximize overlap with one of the basic views in the cluster.
+Semi-basic views are evenly distributed among the clusters.
 Because the number of basic views and clusters is limited, exhaustive search can be performed.
 The score of a solution is based on the sum of overlaps, and the solution with the maximum score is selected.

-An example of a pruning cluster graph is provided in Figure 12, with six basic views (yellow) and three additional views (white).
+An example of a pruning cluster graph is provided in Figure 12, with three basic views (yellow), two semi-basic views (green), and four additional views (white).
 The cluster graph consists of two disjoint graphs, and should be read like this:

+- v4 is pruned by v0 and v2.

+- v3 is pruned by v0, v2, and v4.

-- v2 is pruned by v0, v1 and v3.
+- v1 is pruned by v0, v2, v4, and v3.

+- v5 is pruned by v7.

-- v4 is pruned by v5, v7 and v8.
+- v6 is pruned by v7 and v5.

-- v6 is pruned by v5, v7, v8 and v4.
+- v8 is pruned by v7, v5, and v6.

-Figure 12: Cluster graph of SP, with notation
+Figure 12: Example of the cluster graph, with notation